 Do you use any of these Google products?

 Should I Be Afraid of Google Now That They Have All This Data On Me?

 Again, it comes back to revenue.
 Remember, Google is in the business of making money.
 They need to gather all of this personal information to research, analyze and target advertising messages to you.

 If this sort of targeted marketing scares you, then you have a big problem.
-Try not using the internet, sending emails or connecting via social media.
+Try not to use the internet, sending emails, or connecting via social media.
 Well, maybe if you're over 70 you have a chance.
 However, the biggest growing demographic group involved in social media and mobile technology is 55 and over.

 The answer to the Google question is of course a personal one.
 If you prefer to have targeted information sent to you instead of the mindless stream of garbage that you get on a daily basis, then the utilization of the information that is collected about you is probably worthwhile.
 If not, then try to avoid the online world and limit your exposure.